Kokosapiens/sdk/README.md

 ```

-To get the account addresses and balances for specific asset
+To get the account addresses and balance for specific asset address at specific position

-`sdk.balance("btc").then(doWithAddress).catch(errorHandler)`
+`sdk.balance("btc",295).then(doWithBTCAddressAtPosition295).catch(errorHandler)`

-Get balances for all supported currencies
+Get balances at position 0 for all supported currencies

 ```javascript
 var assets = ["btc", "eth", "lsk", "doge"];